alvinberthelot/workshop-functional-js/README.md

 1. The display in CLI should be the same than before.

-2. Use methods from Array.prototype to do it in a functional programing way.
+2. Use methods from Array.prototype to do it in a functional programming way.

 Please make all tests pass.